Article 15 (film): Plot

-Ayan soon gets a call from Malti, who confirms that Anshu was the one who gang-raped and murdered the two girls.
+Ayan soon gets a call from Malti, who confirms that Anshu was among those who gang-raped and murdered the two girls.
 Ayan gets an arrest warrant for Anshu and raids his house, but Anshu is not present.
-However, Ayan spots a school bus that was seen by local villagers around the time of the girls' disappearance, and investigates the nearby school (which is owned by Anshu), where he finds evidence from the scene of girls' torture and rape.
-Elsewhere, Anshu is staying under protection from Brahmadatt, who is revealed to be one of the rapists.
-Brahmadatt kills Anshu to save himself.
+There, Ayan spots a school bus that was seen by local villagers around the time of the girls' disappearance, and investigates the nearby school (which is owned by Anshu), where he finds evidence from the scene of the girls' torture and rape.
+Elsewhere, Anshu is staying under protection of Brahmadatt, who is revealed to be one of the rapists.
+Brahmadatt kills Anshu to protect himself.

 Panikar, a high-ranking CBI officer, arrives in Laalgaon and suspends Ayan from the case.
-Ayan refuses to give up his efforts and tracks down Satyendra, who admits that he was at a party hosted by Anshu the night of the crime, and that he witnessed Anshu, Brahmadatt, and police officer Nihal Singh (who works closely with Ayan) rape the girls while severely drunk and later hang their dead bodies.
+Ayan refuses to give up and tracks down Satyendra, who admits that he was at a party hosted by Anshu the night of the crime, and that he witnessed Anshu, Brahmadatt, and police officer Nihal Singh (who works closely with Ayan) rape the girls while severely drunk and later hang their dead bodies.
 Ayan confronts Nihal, who commits suicide out of remorse.

 Jatav arrests Brahmadatt on Ayan's command.
-Panikar attempts to threaten Ayan into dropping the case, but Ayan reveals he has already submitted all his evidence to the Home Minister, and sharply criticizes the bigotry and injustice against people of lower castes among Indian law enforcement.
+Panikar attempts to threaten Ayan into dropping the case, but Ayan reveals he has already submitted all his evidence to the Home Minister, and sharply criticises the bigotry and injustice against people of lower castes among Indian law enforcement.
 Ayan then leads other officers through a large swamp in search of Pooja.
 They emerge on the other side in a jungle where they find a severely dehydrated Pooja hiding inside a pipe.
-They rescue her, and with her statement, Brahmadutt gets eleven years of imprisonment as punishment.
-Mahantji wins the election, hands down.
+They rescue her, and with her statement, Brahmadatt is sentenced to eleven years' imprisonment.
+Mahantji wins the election hands down.